OCCTOPUS – Oxford Colon Cancer Trust

 Anything to do with the bowel is a ‘Cinderella’ subject.
 It does not have immediate appeal that heart or children’s disease has for example.
 The differences in charitable giving for the big four cancers illustrate this.

 |Cancer Giving in 2015||£|

 |Colorectal (bowel) cancer||5,567,575|

 Such is the speed of progress in this area of surgery that new techniques and high technology equipment are being introduced all the time.
-Incisions and access to body cavities are becoming smaller and smaller – what is called minimally invasive or key-hole surgery.
-OCCTOPUS aims to help the colorectal team at the Oxford University Hospitals keep right up to date with and even ahead of these advances, and our patients benefit from the very latest treatment and we educate the surgeons of the future in the most modern procedures.
+Incisions and access to body cavities are becoming smaller and smaller in what is called minimally invasive or key-hole surgery.
+OCCTOPUS aims to help the colorectal team at the Oxford University Hospitals keep up to date with, and even ahead of these advances.
+Our patients benefit from the very latest treatment and we educate the surgeons of the future in the most modern procedures.

-We seek to fund, or co-fund with partner organisations, activities which are at the forefront of treatment and cure of the conditions we cover.
-This may include, for a pioneering type of procedure which has not become generally accepted or adopted by the NHS as standard:
+We seek to fund, and co-fund, with partner organisations, activities which are at the forefront of treatment and cure of the conditions we cover.
+This may include a pioneering type of procedure which has not become generally accepted or adopted by the NHS as standard: